isa-nurbek/computer-science/2. Algorithms/01-Basic Algorithms/01-Big O Notation. Time & Space Complexity/01-Info About Asymptotic Notation/01_What is Asymptotic Notation/README.md

 2. **Machine Independence** – It ignores constant factors and lower-order terms that do not significantly impact performance at large `n`.
 3. **Comparative Analysis** – Helps determine which algorithm performs better for large inputs.

 Cheetahs.
-Ferrari's.
+Ferraris.
 Life.
 All are fast, but how do you know which one is the fastest?
 You can measure a cheetah’s and a Ferrari’s speed with a speedometer.
 You can measure life with years and months.

 But what about computer programs?
 In fact, you can time a computer program, but different computers run at different speeds.
 For example, a program that takes 12 nanoseconds on one computer could take 45 milliseconds on another.
 Therefore, we need a more general way to gauge a program’s runtime.
 We do this with **Asymptotic Notation**.

-Instead of timing a program, through asymptotic notation, we can calculate a program’s runtime by looking at how many instructions the computer has to perform based on the size of the program’s input: `N`.
+Instead of timing a program, through asymptotic notation, we can calculate a program’s runtime by looking at how many instructions the computer has to perform based on the size of the program’s input: `n`.

-For instance, a program that has input of size `N` may tell the computer to run `5N2 + 3N + 2` instructions.
+For instance, a program that has input of size `n` may tell the computer to run `5n² + 3n + 2` instructions.
 (We will get into how we get this kind of expression in future exercises.)
 Nevertheless, this is still a fairly messy and large expression.
-For asymptotic notation, we drop all of our constants (the numbers) because as `N` becomes extremely large, the constants will make minute differences.
-After changing our constants, we have `N2 + N`.
-If we take each of these terms in the expression and graph them, we see that the `N2` term grows faster than the `N` term.
+For asymptotic notation, we drop all of our constants (the numbers) because as `n` becomes extremely large, the constants will make minute differences.
+After changing our constants, we have `n² + n`.
+If we take each of these terms in the expression and graph them, we see that the `n²` term grows faster than the `n` term.

 ![Common Runtimes](../01_What%20is%20Asymptotic%20Notation/image_of_an/runtimes%20compare.webp)

-For example, when `N` is 1000:
+For example, when `n` is 1000:

-- the `N2` term is 1,000,000
+- the `n²` term is 1,000,000
-- the `N` term is 1,000
+- the `n` term is 1,000

-As you can see, the `N2` term is much more significant than the `N` term.
-When `N` is larger than 1000, the difference becomes even more significant.
-Because the difference is so enormous, we don’t even need to consider the `N` term when calculating the runtime.
-Thus, for this program, we would describe the runtime in terms of `N2`.
-There are three different ways we could describe the runtime of this program: Big Theta or `Θ(N2)`, Big O or `O(N2)`, Big Omega or `Ω(N2)`.
+As you can see, the `n²` term is much more significant than the `n` term.
+When `n` is larger than 1000, the difference becomes even more significant.
+Because the difference is so enormous, we don’t even need to consider the `n` term when calculating the runtime.
+Thus, for this program, we would describe the runtime in terms of `n²`.
+There are three different ways we could describe the runtime of this program: Big Theta or `Θ(n²)`, Big O or `O(n²)`, Big Omega or `Ω(n²)`.
 The difference between the three and when to use which one will be detailed in the next exercises.

 You may see the term **execution count** used in evaluating algorithms.
 Execution count is more precise than Big O notation.
-The following method, `addUpTo()`, depending on how we count the number of operations, can be as low as `2N` or as high as `5N + 2`.
+The following method, `addUpTo()`, depending on how we count the number of operations, can be as low as `2n` or as high as `5n + 2`.

 ```java
 public class Main() {